Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 #### Enhancements
 - Reduced the height distance at which jumps lock-on and snap to nearby enemies to 7.5 meters.
 - Adjusted the grab angle to make grabbing Mercenaries from the left side more reliable.
+- Holding the use button while in slow mode (standing or crouched) will now attempt to grab ledges when falling.
+This improves ledge hanging on controllers, where registering a single directional input can be difficult.
 - Spies no longer faintly appear in EMF Vision, often called EMF ghosting, when not using any equipment.
 - Spies and Mercenaries no longer have inconsistent damage values depending on which side of the body was hit.
 - Improved client so that other clients' player locations do not desync as easily.